-The Company grants the purchaser of a put option the right to sell Company shares at a pre-determined price (exercise price) to the Company.
-In return, the Company receives an option premium which equates to the value of the disposal right granted by way of the put option, taking into consideration a variety of parameters, including exercise price and lifetime of the option and the volatility of the Company's share price.
-If and when the purchaser exercises the put option, the option premium paid by the purchaser reduces the total price paid by the Company for the purchase of the shares.
+The Company grants the purchaser of a put option the right to sell Company shares to the Company at a pre-determined price (exercise price).
+In return, the Company receives an option premium which equates to the value of the disposal right granted by way of the put option, taking into consideration a variety of parameters, including exercise price and lifetime of the option or the volatility of the Company's share price.
+If the purchaser exercises the put option, the option premium paid by the purchaser reduces the total price paid by the Company for the purchase of the shares.
 Exercising the put option would be financially advantageous to the purchaser only if the share price is below the exercise price at the time of exercise, as in this case the purchaser would be able to sell the shares at the higher exercise price.
 From the Company's perspective, the use of put options has the added advantage that the exercise price is determined as early as upon entering into the option transaction, while the outflow of liquidity will only take place on the exercise date.
-If the purchaser does not exercise the option because the share price exceeds the exercise price on the exercise date, the Company will not be able to purchase its treasury shares in this way, but would still retain the option premium collected.
+If the purchaser does not exercise the option because the share price exceeds the exercise price on the exercise price on the option premium collected.

 Where the Company purchases a call option, it acquires the right to buy a predetermined number of treasury shares at a predetermined price (exercise price) from the option seller, for payment of an option premium.
-The exercise of the call option would be financially advantageous to the Company if the share price exceeds the exercise price, as in this case the Company would be able to buy the shares from the seller at the lower exercise price.
-By acquiring call options, the Company can, inter alia, limit price risks if the Company itself is obligated to transfer shares at a later time, in connection with conversion rights from convertible bonds for example.
+Exercising the call option would be financially advantageous to the Company if the share price exceeds the exercise price, as in this case the Company would be able to buy the shares from the seller at the lower exercise price.
+By acquiring call options, the Company can, for instance, limit price risks if the Company itself is obligated to transfer shares at a later time, in connection with conversion rights from convertible bonds, for example.

 The purchase price to be paid for the Company's shares is the exercise price agreed for the relevant option.
-The exercise price may exceed or fall below the stock exchange price of the Company's share on the day the option transaction is entered into, but must not exceed or fall below, by more than ten per cent (10%), the average closing price of the Company's share on Xetra (or a comparable successor system) during the three trading days on the Frankfurt/Main stock exchange prior to the relevant option transaction (in each case excluding ancillary costs but including the option premium paid or received).
-The option premium paid by the Company for call options must not significantly exceed, and the option premium collection for put options must not significantly fall below, the theoretical market price of the relevant options determined in accordance with recognised methods, mathematical valuation methods in particular; furthermore, the agreed exercise price must also be taken into consideration in the determination of said market price.
+The exercise price may exceed or fall below the stock exchange price of the Company's share on the day the option transaction is entered into, but may not exceed or fall below, by more than ten per cent (10%), the average closing price of the Company's share on Xetra (or a comparable successor system) during the three trading days on the Frankfurt/Main stock exchange prior to the relevant option transaction (in each case excluding ancillary costs but including the option premium paid or received).
+The option premium paid by the Company for call options may not significantly exceed, and the option premium collected for put options may not significantly fall below, the theoretical market price of the relevant option methods in particular.
+Furthermore, the agreed exercise price must also be taken into consideration in the determination of the theoretical market price of the relevant options.